7 Best Places to Visit in November 2023

 El Tesorito Creek flows out of the mountains behind the Pacuare Lodge into a narrow gorge in the midst of the rainforest.
 This afternoon, enjoy an outdoor adventure that includes rock climbing, a descent down a small waterfall, sliding along cables, swinging through the jungle like Tarzan, and rappelling down a 30-meter (100-foot) rock face.

-You’ll rappel down shorter walls – between 2 and 20 meters (6 to 65 feet) – before undertaking the thrilling rappel down a 30-meter (90-foot) cliff.
+You’ll rappel down shorter walls - between two and 20 meters (six to 65 feet) - before undertaking the thrilling rappel down a 30-meter (90-foot) cliff.
 This tour can be taken right after lunch.

 Since time immemorial, the Cabécar Indians - Costa Rica’s largest indigenous group - have lived in harmony with the rainforest in the mountains near the Pacuare River.
 These indigenous people traditionally live in small family groups scattered across the jungle.
 Their remote location has helped them to maintain their customs, language and culture.